-Evaluation Criteria Description Mine/Quarry Forest Reclamation Fertilization Land Improvement Direct Land Application BGM/Composting/Soil- Product Fuel for Combustion/Incineration (Off-Site) Pyrolysis (On- Site) Gasification (On-Site) biosolids, resulting in increased non-rer usage. newable fuel Any off-site option will have implications due to the trans trucking frequency associate biosolids, resulting in increa usage. port distances and ed with the transport of In comparison to land application options, utilizing biosolids as renewable fuel for cement combustion or energy production via incineration presents high potential for GHG emission reduction, assuming it offsets the usage of non- renewable fuel sources.
+Evaluation Criteria Description Mine/Quarry Reclamation Forest Land Fertilization Improve ement Direct Land Application BGM/Composting/Soil- Product Fuel for Combustion/Incineration (Off-Site) Pyrolysis (On- Site) Gasification (On-Site) biosolids, resulting in ir usage. ng in increased non-renewable fuel Any off-site option will have higher GHG emission implications due to the transport distances and trucking frequency associated with the transport of biosolids, resulting in increased non-renewable fuel usage.
+In comparison to land application options, utilizing biosolids as renewable fuel for cement combustion or energy production via incineration presents high potential for GHG emission reduction, assuming it offsets the usage of non- renewable fuel sources.
 Any off-site option will have higher GHG emission implications due to the transport distances and trucking frequency associated with the transport of biosolids, resulting in increased fuel usage. pyrolysis) is beneficially used to offset the usage of non-renewable fuel sources.
 Depending on process design, this derived energy may not be reused or recycled, and may result in lower GHG emission reductions.
 On-site options will have lesser GHG emissions associated with transport, as the trucking frequency of hauling biochar will be less than that required of biosolids.
 Potential to recover energy and reduce dependence on electric grid and natural gas No potential to recover energy.
 High potential to recover energy from products (steam, heat) to offset dependence on electric grid and natural gas.
 Fulsome energy recovery would depend on presence of nearby end-users.
 High potential to recover energy from products (syngas, steam, heat) to offset dependence on electric grid and natural gas onsite.
 Fulsome energy recovery would depend on presence of nearby end-users.
-Potential to co-process additional waste streams No potential for co-processing.
+Potential to co-process additional waste streams No potential for co-proc cessing.
 Potential for co- processing via blending of biosolids with compost generated from organic waste streams.
 Low potential to co-process mixed waste streams as CRD would not have control over off-site facility operations.
 Potential to co-process mixed waste streams.
 However, co-processing may increase maintenance/operational costs due to added complexity of feedstock.
-Soil/groundwater impacts Supplementing soil cover and improving biosolids application reduces erosion in streams.
-Potential negative impact to soil/ground application plan is not followed correctly OMRR. nto lakes and dwater if Bagging process presents minimal impacts to soil/groundwater.
-End-use of the bagged product may present potential negative impact to soil/groundwater if applied in quantities greater than one bag (5m ) per parcel of land.
-OMRR does not require a land application plan for application quantities less than or equal to 5m per parcel of land.
-End-use of the products may present potential negative impact to soil/groundwater if application plan is not followed correctly as per OMRR. pact to soil/groundwater.
-End-use of the n) may present potential negative impact to consideration not taken.
+Soil/groundwater impacts Supplementing soil cover and improving soil health via biosolids application reduces erosion into lakes and streams.
+Potential negative impact to soil/groundwater if application plan is not followed correctly as per OMRR.
+Bagging process presents minimal impacts to soil/groundwater.
+End-use of the bagged product may present potential negative impact to soil/groundwater if applied in quantities greater than one bag (5m 3) per parcel of land.
+OMRR does not require a land application plan for application quantities less than or equal to 5m 3 per parcel of land.
+End-use of the products may present potential negative impact to soil/groundwater if application plan is not followed correctly as per OMRR.
+Process presents minimal impact to soil/groundwater.
+End-use of products (biochar, bio-oil, ash) may present potential negative impa air/soil/groundwater if proper consideration not taken.